Timm-Lee/stroop_effect/README.md

 ## Background

-This is the statistics project of Udacity nano-degree for Machine Learning (Beginners).
+This is the statistically data analysis project of Stroop Effect experiments.